SysGrimm/Survival-Not-Guaranteed/docs/SYSTEM_DOCUMENTATION.md

 2. **Complete Mod Acquisition**
    - Download ALL 140+ mods from manifest URLs using Modrinth API
    - Verify each mod file hash and size against manifest specifications
-   - Handle Dungeons & Taverns and other server-only mods correctly
+   - Handle Dungeons & Taverns and other universal mods correctly
    - Create complete temporary `mods/` directory with all required files
    - Perform integrity checks and retry failed downloads